grdddj/done-for-today/plan.md

 # Tomorrow

 Translations:
-- rebase to master
-- change delimiter from asterisk to 0
-- add header into the translation data
+- tests for the header
 - data validation
-- create mapping/dictionary of all the keys
+- create mapping/dictionary of all the keys for backwards compatibility
+- consider using offset table

 ---